Plant & Animal Species Guide

 Barred Owl

-Barred owls are quite large, with a rounded head and gray-brown color.
+Barred Owls are quite large, with a rounded head and gray-brown color.
 They have a very low-pitch hoot and are commonly found in southern swamps.
-Although they are only a little smaller than great-horned owls, they are much less aggressive.
+Although they are only a little smaller than Great Horned Owls, they are much less aggressive.
 More info: Audubon

 Eastern Screech Owl